denotalabs/denota-protocol/contracts/src/README.md

+## Our Mission
+TradFi payments expect a number of protections crypto doesn't provide (disputation, reversibility, etc), legal and regulatory checks, attachment of metadata, and more.
+Payments also represent trust, reputation, and identity.
+Denota can provide all of these things, and more, to the crypto world.
+We will help individuals feel safe transaction in cryptocurrency, give them more optionality, and help them build their reputation and identity in the crypto world.
+We believe in the mission of cryptocurrency, bringing financial inclusion, permissionlessness, trust minimization, and global cooperation.
+Crypto doesn't have to be synonymous with risk, illegality, or technical jargon.
+Denota is building payment primitives for the crypto world and the mainstream.

 # Denota's Architecture
 An overview of what happens between a user initiating a transaction and a Nota being minted.

-## The Nota Registrar
+## The Nota Factory
-The Registrar is where Notas are minted, their funds are held, and where Payment Agreements are whitelisted.
-The interface is acronymed as WTFCAT (very memorable), where `write` and `transfer` directly affect ownership, and `fund` and `cash` affect escrow. `approve` and `tokenURI` are also inherited from the ERC721 standard.
+This is where Nota contracts are deployed, their information is stored, and where they are minted.
+The Nota Factory is a singleton contract that is deployed once and never again.
+It is responsible for deploying Nota contracts, storing their information, and minting them.
+The Nota Factory is also responsible for storing the address of the Registrar contract.

-## Payment Agreements
+## Nota Agreements
-Each Nota contains a reference to a Payment Agreement module which is an external contract responsible for the logic that each Nota follows as well as any additional information Notas contain.
-Whenever a WTFCAT function is called, a Payment Agreement hook is also called so the module can either revert or update it's storage accordingly.
-Every WTFCAT function (save for tokenURI) has a bytes parameter that modules can use to decode variables specific to their logic.
-This is how the Registrar is able to be called regardless of module while each Pay Agreement can recieve it's module specific arguments.

 ## On-Chain tokenURIs
 The Denota protocol aims to give individuals as much sovereignty and transparancy as possible.
 For that reason, tokenURIs are represented as on-chain JSONs so that users can be sure that what they are receiving is what the sender claims it to be.
-Marketplaces following the MetaData standard will correctly display how much of what currency is escrowed, which payment agreement is referenced, as well as the Nota's module specific attributes.
+Marketplaces following the Metadata standard will correctly display how much of what currency is escrowed, which payment agreement is referenced, as well as the Nota's specific attributes.